lgoyal06/NotePad/README.md

 # NotePad
-We will try to use Swing to design copy of Window provided Notepad Also we will focus on learning
+We will use Swing to design Notepad with all functionality that Window Notepad App provides

+Learning Goals -
 -- Design Patterns
+-- Threads
--- Thread
+-- Serialization